astroprofsmith/intromodern.github.io/_sources/c11electric.md

 by changing into a different reference frame.
 The red dots represent charges moving around a cylindrical solenoid.
 One row of them is turned white purely to help you see how fast they are going around.
-The blue arrows show representative $B$ field vectors inside the solenoid.
+The green arrows show representative $B$ field vectors inside the solenoid.
 The slider allows you to change the relative velocity between the reference frames.
 The magenta arrow shows the velocity of the cylinder in that frame.
 The animation cheats, though, by not showing the cylinder in motion (it would be frustrating to have to chase after it).
 The circles will compress due to length contraction, but the rate of rotation (the current) will slow due to time dilation.
 These effects cancel, leaving the $B$ field unchanged.
+Zoom is disabled for this animation, but you can (and should) rotate the camera to see the animation from different angles.
 ```

 Now things get a little more complicated.
 If we want to get the $E$